A Fiduciary Level of Care

 Independent Retirement Partners (IRP), was founded on the premise that plan sponsors and individual investors want objective advice.
 When you work with IRP, you won’t get cookie-cutter investment menus or be steered into proprietary products.
 As an independent firm, we focus solely on serving your needs and acting in your best interest at all times as 401(k) fiduciaries.
 We are some of the most highly qualified professionals in our industry and have been recognized for our superior performance.

-Our independence is supported by LPL Financial, the nation’s largest independent broker dealer* and Independent Financial Partners, our Registered Investment Advisor.
+Our independence is supported by LPL Financial, the nation’s largest independent broker dealer* and Good Life Advisors, our Registered Investment Advisor.
 Both firms provide us a comprehensive array of tools and resources that you would expect from a national financial services firm but we deliver our services with a level of sophistication and personalization that you would expect from a boutique firm

-*As reproted by Financial Planning Magazine, June 1996-2017, based on toatl revenue.Contact Us
+*As reported by Financial Planning Magazine, June 1996-2017, based on total revenue.Contact Us